Scrapers

 template_id | string | - | ID of the scraper to run |

-url | string or array | null | URL or list of URLs to scrape (max 100).
+url | string or array | null | URL to scrape.
+Extractor scrapers accept an array of up to 100 URLs.
+Agentic scrapers accept a single URL only.
 Falls back to the scraper's default URL if omitted |

 proxy_country | string | null | Proxy country, see Proxy Countries.
 Ignored for agentic scrapers |